TarteelGH/Mastering-Java-Script-In-15-Days/Day6.md

-#  Day4 (6/Jul/2023) 🚀
+#  Day6 (8/Jul/2023) 🚀

 ## Things to do ✔️

-1. Watch This Topics from -JavaScript: From First Steps to Professional- course :
+1. Watch This Topics from -JavaScript: The Hard Parts,v2- course :

- - Events & Handlers .
+ - Introduction .
- - Conditionals .
+ - JavaScript Principles .
- - Map & Filter .
+ - Functions & Callbacks .
- - Doggos Quiz Game .

 2. Summarize what i learned .
 3. Solve some problems from FreeCodeCamp .